becarpenter/book6/2. IPv6 Basic Technology/Addresses.md

 6789:abcd:ef01:2345:6789:abcd:ef01:2345
 ~~~

-in which there are 8 groups of 4 hexadecimal digits, to specify all 128 bits.
+In that example, there are 8 groups of 4 hexadecimal digits, to specify all 128 bits in 16 bit chunks.
+In conventional hexadecimal notation, that would be 0x6789abcdef0123456789abcdef012345.
+The colons (':') are there to help the reader.

-Leading zeros are dropped, so we write:
+In each chunk of 16 bits, leading zeros are dropped, so we write:
 ~~~
 6789:abcd:ef01:45:6789:abcd:ef01:2345
 ~~~